Residency Program Highlights

 Practical experience is gained in the use of conventional linear accelerator-based and helical-based intensity modulated radiation therapy (IMRT) and image guided radiation therapy (IGRT).

 Residents participate in a robust stereotactic radio-surgery program comprised of Gamma Knife and linear accelerator based SBRT.
 Brachytherapy training is achieved through an extensive intracavitary and interstitial brachytherapy program that includes a remote HDR afterloader.
 Treatment planning includes inverse planning for IMRT utilizing images from an on-site CT Simulator.
-The treatment planning systems at University Hospital are equipped with functional image fusion and are fully networked with the treatment planning systems at the off-site locations.
+The treatment planning systems at University Hospital are equipped with functional image fusion and are fully networked throughout the system.

 Training is provided through didactic courses and laboratory exercises in radiological physics, radiation biology, tumor and radiation pathology, as well as multiple interdisciplinary conferences providing the resident with an extensive fund of knowledge.
-Along with participation in many cooperative clinical trials programs (COG, GOG, CALGB, etc.) graduates are equipped to provide comprehensive patient care.
+Along with participation in many cooperative clinical trials programs (COG, NRG, Alliance, etc.) graduates are equipped to provide comprehensive patient care.